 To show dominance over a German Shepherd:

-- Hold the first position.
+• Hold the first position.

-- Raise your standards regarding behavior.
+• Raise your standards regarding behavior.

-- Do not be nervous around your German Shepherd.
+• Do not be nervous around your German Shepherd.

-- Discourage domination by short effective timeouts.
+• Discourage domination by short, effective timeouts.

-To assert dominance over a German Shepherd, you should walk first, eat first, and have him move out of your way when he is blocking you.
 Raising your standards for discipline while remaining compassionate will firmly position you as his guiding guardian.
-You need to put your dog in short effective time-outs for displaying dominance.
+You need to put your dog in short, effective time-outs for displaying dominance.

 Let’s get started!